-The spectacularly colourful, fully grown Vapourer Moth caterpillar is one of the most instantly recognizable caterpillar in the British Isles.
+The spectacularly colourful, fully grown Vapourer Moth caterpillar is one of the most instantly recognisable caterpillars in the British Isles.

 It’s also one of the most commonly sighted caterpillars in gardens where it can sometimes become so numerous to be considered a pest.

-The caterpillar reaches 40 mm in length, has two ‘horn-like’ projections of black hair from the first segment and a further black ‘tail like’ projection from the rear eleventh segment.
-Two further black and white hair pencil projections are low down on segment 3.
+The caterpillar reaches 40 mm in length, has two ‘horn-like’ projections of black hair from the first segment and a further black ‘tail like’ projection from the rear, eleventh segment.

-One of its most distinctive features are the dorsal tufts on the fourth to seventh segment which can be white, brown or yellow.
+One of its most distinctive features are the four dorsal hair tufts, or tussocks, on the fourth to seventh segment which can be either white, brown or yellow.

 The ground colour is grey/dark blue with red pinacula from which sprout clusters of light/grey hair.

-Update – Bill Deakins recorded the yellow form of Vapourer Moth caterpillar (left) from Dartmoor, Devon in September.
+Bill Deakins recorded the yellow form of Vapourer Moth caterpillar featured on Dartmoor, Devon in September.

-Interestingly, not only was it similar to those found in Cornwall but it was also recorded in similar moorland habitat and at the same time of year as those in Cornwall.
+Interestingly, not only was it similar to those found in the neighbouring county of Cornwall but it was also recorded in similar moorland habitat and at the same time of year, September, as those in Cornwall.

 Rearing the Vapourer Moth